pedrohw12/etl-pipeline-aws/README.md

 }
 ```

-The controller returns the bucket/key that was uploaded, the S3 event structure sent to the Lambda, and the Glue job run ID.
+The controller responds with the bucket/key plus the Lambda request ID that accepted the ingestion.
+The Glue job starts asynchronously after the S3 notification fires; capture the job run ID from the processor Lambda logs and query `/etl/jobs/:id` when you need status.
+Custom `outputBucket` and `metadata` values travel with the object as S3 metadata so the processor Lambda can adjust the Glue invocation.

 ## AWS resources to create